 Min interval type

 Defines the interval type for the minimum value.
 OPEN means larger than or equal to the minimum value.
 CLOSED means larger than the minimum value.
-UNDEFINED means that the interval type is not defined.
+CLOSED is the default value.

 Max interval type

 Defines the interval type for the maximum value.
 OPEN means less than or equal to the maximum value.
 CLOSED means less than the maximum value.
-UNDEFINED means that the interval type is not defined.
+CLOSED is the default value.